tomjaguarpaw/blog.poisson.chat/posts/2020-04-13-safe-head-tail.md

 = Background

 The list functions `head` and `tail` are frowned upon because they are partial
-functions: if they are applied them to the empty list, they will blow up and break your program.
+functions: if they are applied to the empty list, they will blow up and break your program.

 ```haskell